FreshWraith/FreshWraith/README.md

-I am FreshWraith and I just want to code
+I am trying to get better as the days go on